danamouk/HeartXtract/README.md

 # HeartXtract

-HeartXtract is a Python NLP framework to characterize heart structure categories and patient descriptors from MIMIC-III notes following a hierarchical numerical coding system.
+HeartXtract is a Python natural language preprocessing (NLP) framework to characterize heart structure categories and patient descriptors from MIMIC-III notes following a hierarchical numerical coding system.
 # Demo
 The MIMIC-III data is hosted on BigQuery and can be accessed on PhysioNet.